 A compilation of recipes of 6 ways to cook a whole chicken.
 Whole chickens are a great way to stretch a grocery budget and can be very flavorful.

 There are 6 basic ways to cook a whole chicken – stove top, oven, slow cooker, instant pot, grill, and smoker.
-We have cooked and blogged 5 of the 6 ways.
+Keep scrolling to find recipes for cooking a whole chicken all of these ways!

 Any whole chicken recipe can be cooked in any of these ways.
 You just need to know how long to cook it for in that appliance.

 Stove top – boiling for about an hour and a half.

 Oven – roasted for about an hour to an hour and a half.